What is Mipiti?

 Mipiti automates proven formal methods — capability-defined attackers and Security Problem Definition (Common Criteria ISO 15408), systematic asset-attacker mapping (NIST SP 800-30), and traceable control derivation (NIST RMF) — that were previously impractical outside high-assurance environments.

-AI handles creative threat identification (Discovery mode).
-Deterministic evaluation handles compliance posture (Assurance mode).
+AI handles threat-model generation and semantic evidence evaluation (Generation).
+Deterministic evaluation handles the final assurance posture (Assurance).
 Control Objectives are computed as a mathematical cross-product of assets and attackers — not generated by the LLM.
 Coverage is guaranteed and auditable.